Package 'slca'

 Value

-A list of two components:
+A list with the following components:

 class